 Every successful entrepreneur or business leader has their own way of managing time.
 And it’s important to figure out what works best for you.
-For more inspiration, here are 15 time management quotes from successful men and women around the world.
+For more inspiration, here are 15 time management quotes from successful leaders around the world.

 1. “The difference between successful people and others is how long they spend time feeling sorry for themselves.” — Barbara Corcoran

 2. “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma — which is living with the results of other people’s thinking.
 Don’t let the noise of others’ opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.” — Steve Jobs